genotrance/px/README.txt

 	from your hosts ip.
 	px.exe --proxy=proxyserver.com:80 --gateway --allow=127.0.0.1,<your ip>

+	Allow requests from all local ip addresses.
+The allowed interfaces will be refreshed every 30 seconds (helpful with dynamic IPs, VPNs, etc.) px.exe --proxy=proxyserver.com:80 --gateway --allowlocal

 	Allow requests from everywhere.
 Be careful, every client will use your NTLM authentication. px.exe --proxy=proxyserver.com:80 --gateway